gmgale/BlueSky/README.md

 Image pexels-photo-5959231.jpeg has been downloaded to the root folder.
 Please credit the photographer Soulful Pizza / https://www.pexels.com/@soulful-pizza-2080276.

-The image will then be saved to the same directory as the executable.
+The image will then be saved into the "/photos" directory.
+Please note images can be large in size ~ 10Mb.

 ___